Bioconductor/git-svn-bridge/doc/bioc-git-svn.md

 The Git-SVN Bridge allows Github repositories to be in sync with the Bioconductor Subversion (SVN) repository.
-Once you have created a bridge, you don't need to use Subversion again.
+Once you have created a bridge, you don't need to use Subversion again if you don't want to.
 Using a bridge also enables
 social coding features of Github such as issue tracking and pull requests.